Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

-Turning to look for the dragon, Rachel noticed for the first time that there was another girl seated in the walled garden.
-Long pale golden hair floated about her like spun sunlight.
-She had the most lovely face, with blue eyes, a pert little nose, and rosebud lips.
-She sat motionless, reading a textbook, her expression so sadly sweet that it almost hurt to look at her.
-She looked like a princess from a storybook.
+Turning to look for the dragon, Rachel noticed for the first time that another girl sat in the walled garden.
+Her long pale golden hair floated about her like spun sunlight.
+She had the most lovely face Rachel had ever seen, like a princess from a storybook, with blue eyes, a pert little nose, and rosebud lips.
+This new girl sat reading a textbook, her expression so sadly sweet that it almost hurt to look at her.

 Siggy straightened.
 “He’s back!
 That man!”

 “What?”
 Rachel cried, looking left and right.
 “How do you know?”

 “I…saw a flash down the way we had come.”